shaylevin89/beteavon_app/README.md

 Printers page:

-Manage your printers, insert nickname for printer as you wish,
+Insert nickname for printer as you wish,

-Make printer active by change the printer active state to true or unactive by setting the active state to false.
+Make the printer active by changing the printer's active state to true or unactive by setting the active state to false.

 Orders page:

-Fill the order form to make new order.
+Fill the order form to make a new order.

 Select the order you want to print and click print